pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 See <link> for more details about sensors on the peripherals interface board, and <link> for details about the RPi 5 and its sensors.

+## Robot Assembly

+It will be helpful to refer to the pictures of the completed model for the following steps.
+1. Add the front wheels and steering link to the robot
+2. Attach the servo motor and connect it to the steering link
+3. Print all design files
+4. Attach the N20 motor onto the rear drive with brackets.
+Fit a gear onto the motor.
+5. Cut the rear axle to the appropriate length (around 96mm) and attach the rear axle with wheels and gear onto the rear drive.
+6. Mount the rear drive onto the chassis.
+7. Attach 6 pillar screws of length 26mm in the back and 2 of length 22mm in the front (adjacent to the servo)
+8. Attach the middle plate at the 6 rear points, but not at the front.
+The peripherals board may be screwed on using 4 pillar screws.
+9. Attach the TFLuna LiDARs to the front LiDAR holder section, followed by the RPLiDAR (remember to connect the USB adapter) with 22/24 mm screw pillars.
+Screw in the front points.
+10. Attach the LiDAR holder section to the front of the chassis.
+11. Attach the additional support section for the LiDAR holder to the 2 front middle plate points and 2 rear RPLidar points.
+A longer screw (at least 10mm) is needed for this.
+12. Attach the top-most Raspberry Pi platform to the rear with 18 mm screw pillars.
+13. Attach the Raspberry Pi with the UPS Hat to the top.
+14. Make all necessary connections.

 ## Repository Structure
 - [Design Files](https://github.com/pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/tree/main/Design%20Files) : Contains the Bill of Materials, 3D-printable design files and hardware.
 Pictures and description of the robot and components are included.
 - [Initial Tests](https://github.com/pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/tree/main/Initial%20Tests) : Intial tests on various sensors to ensure accurate data collection and basic object detection algorithm.